laravel/bootcamp.laravel.com/resources/docs/inertia/showing-chirps.md

 ## Retrieving the Chirps

-Let's update the `index` method our `ChirpController` class to pass Chirps from every user to our Index page:
+Let's update the `index` method of our `ChirpController` class to pass Chirps from every user to our Index page:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php